 King Benjamin: In the Service of Your God

 Susan Easton Black

-Susan Easton Black is associate professor of Church History and Doctrine at Brigham Young University.
+Susan Easton Black was an associate professor of Church history and doctrine at Brigham Young University when this was published.

 Many years ago, Moses declared to gathered Israel, “Love the Lord your God, and . . . serve him with all your heart and with all your soul” (Deut 11:13).
 Since this declaration, rulers of the house of Israel have vacillated in their love of and service to the Lord.
 Yet there was one Israelite king who obediently lived this ancient command.
 His name was Benjamin, king over the land of Zarahemla in ancient America in the second century BC.
 Unfortunately, we know little about king Benjamin’s reign, except the last part which is recorded in the book of Mosiah.
 That part radiates with the brightness, hope, and love of a righteous, Christian king.
 His example is an ensign to rulers and a beacon to all disciples of Christ.
 My purpose in this paper is to share understanding and insight into the significance king Benjamin placed on the mysteries of God and on service, and to show how these concepts are interrelated.